-The cost of inaction would be confusion in the process and criteria to be used in the application and awarding of funds under the program.
+The cost of inaction would be confusion in the process and criteria to be used in the application and awarding of funds under the program and an inability for individuals to self-select into the program without an application.
 In addition, the program could not be administered without employer verification of completed obligations of the eligible applicants.